We are responsible for checking Houses in Multiple Occupation (HMOs) to make sure they:

 - are managed properly

-On 6 April 2006 the Housing Act 2004 came into force in relation to HMOs.
-Under the new legislation there is a requirement for certain "higher risk" HMOs to be licensed by the local authority.
-These are properties of three or more storeys with five or more occupiers.
+Properties of three or more storeys with five or more occupiers need to be licensed.
 This allows us to require certain standards and conditions on the person responsible for the HMO and anyone else associated with it.

 In addition the person responsible for the management of an HMO has to meet the requirements of the HMO Management Regulations.